 In compliance with the Family Education Rights and Privacy Act (FERPA) of 1974, the University will communicate annual notification to students of their rights to inspect and review their educational records, the right to request amendment of educational records if they are inaccurate or misleading, or that they violate privacy or other rights; and of their right to a hearing should the University decline to amend such records.
-The annual notice will be published in the "Schedule of Classes" booklet, on the Web site, and/or disseminated to new students during new student orientations or via mail.
+The annual notice will be published on the Web site and/or disseminated to new students during new student orientations or via mail.